 I recently wrote a white paper for an American company.
 They are considering a construction project in Mérida.
 Part of the assignment was to provide an overview of Mérida.
 I found information about the economy, political system, demographics, and more.
 It was an exiting process for me.
 Not suprisingly, as I love learning new things about this magical city I call home.
 Therefore, I want to share a general overview of Mérida Mexico.
-Find related articles in the Related Articles section.
+Find related articles in the Related Articles section at the bottom of the article.

 Quick Facts About Mérida Mexico